The 2024 Ultimate Guide to App Development for Healthcare

 - Customer payments

-Blockchain is a fabulous technology.
-And the reality is we’ve only scratched the surface of what it can do for healthcare.
+Blockchain is an incredible technology and we’ve only scratched the surface of what it can do for healthcare.
 If you’re curious to learn more, read about the following companies who’ve released healthcare products using blockchain technologies: PatientSphere, Hu-manity and Blackberry.

 The Internet of Things (IoT) can be used to provide continuous data about patients that can be analyzed to improve the quality of care.
 The Apple Watch and the aforementioned HeartGuide are products that sync this data to health apps.